vijaya33/Slack.WebAPI/README.md

 The Source code in this reopsitory is developed as part of a system design interview question

-Folder structure of this project and solution:
+Folder structure of (Backend) this project and solution:
 Slack.WebAPI/